techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 ## Upgrading Ceph

 If you're running `ceph` you'll want to check the [Proxmox 7 to 8 Upgrade Wiki](https://pve.proxmox.com/wiki/Upgrade_from_7_to_8#Update_the_Ceph_Package_Repository) for a few additional steps.
 I am not running `ceph` so I will skip this part.

 ## Upgrade the system to Debian Bookworm and Proxmox VE 8.0

 Now all that's left is updating the system!
 If you've made it this far it's now time to upgrade!
-I would recommend stoping or migrating any virtual machines and LXC containers before proceeding.
+I would recommend stopping or migrating any virtual machines and LXC containers before proceeding.

 ```bash
 apt update